MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-duplicate-model.md

     ![Duplicate button.](media/edit-duplicates1.PNG "Duplicate button")

     > [!TIP]
-    > On [!include[pn-hololens](../includes/pn-hololens.md)] 2, you can reach out and select **Duplicate** directly with your finger.
+    > On [!include[pn-hololens](../includes/pn-hololens.md)] 2, you can reach out and select the **Duplicate** command directly with your finger.
 For more information about how to manipulate holograms in HoloLens 2, see [Authoring and navigating gestures for HoloLens 2](authoring-gestures-HL2.md).

 ## What's next?